jshook/testclient/README.md

 This project aims to provide a missing power tool in the test tooling arsenal.

-It doesn't aim to solve all problems for all people.
-What it aspires to do, it aspires to do very well.

-The design goals are and rationale:
+The design goals and rationale:

 1. Provide a useful and intuitive machine pattern for constructing and reasoning about concurrent performance tests.
-To encourage this, the core design elements  are [simple and tangible](docs/core_concepts.md).
+To encourage this, the core design elements  are [simple and tangible](doc/core_concepts.md).
 2. Enable direct construction of contextual workloads.
 If you have a data model, example statements, and some statistics about your data, you should be able to put these into a simple configuration and run your test.
-This is encouraged as TestClient's [primary usage pattern](https://github.com/jshook/testclient/blob/master/src/main/resources/activities/write-telemetry.yaml).
+This is encouraged as TestClient's [primary usage pattern]( https://raw.githubusercontent.com/jshook/testclient/master/src/main/resources/activities/write-telemetry.yaml).
 3. Reduce testing time of complex scenarios with many variables.
 This is achieved by allowing tests to be dynamic within a scenario, supported by a scripting sandbox.
 This makes more sophisticated scenarios possible when needed.
 4. Minimize the amount of effort required to get results from a test cycle.
 This is simply a matter of using the best tooling available to bring data together in a common view.
 In other words, metrics and dashboards.
 TestClient supports reporting to common metrics systems out of the box.